18 Ways Money Slips Through Your Fingers

 2. Coupons

-Have you ever gone shopping and forgotten to give the cashier your coupons?
-Or did you give up couponing?
-Couponing is a simple source of savings, and with digital coupons, easier than ever.
-It just takes a few minutes of your time to “clip” them and you never have to worry about forgetting to take them to the store.
+Have you given up on couponing?
+It’s still a simple way to save, and with digital coupons, it’s easier than ever.
+Just a few minutes of your time is all it takes to “clip” them, and you’ll never have to worry about forgetting to take them to the store.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.